Contents

 (£29 deposit is required)

-What is the cost of the testicular ultrasound scan in London?
+What is the cost of the private testes ultrasound scan in London?

 The cost of a private testicular ultrasound scan in our clinic in London is £149.

-What is included with the private ultrasound scan?
+What is included with the private scrotal ultrasound scan?

 The imaging test includes a digital diagnostic report with the findings, which you can share with your doctor or urologist and, if needed, ultrasound images and a follow-up recommendation.

-What is the purpose of this private pelvic and ovarian scan in London?
+What is the purpose of this scrotal ultrasound in London?

 The scrotal ultrasound scan uses high-frequency sound waves to evaluate: